euruko/2024.euruko.org/_posts/2024-03-22-registration-opens-today.md

 Click on the link below to read more information about tickets for this year’s EuRuKo. 🚨

-Tickets will be automatically unlocked on 22nd March, at 5pm CET.
+Tickets will be automatically unlocked today at 5pm CET.
-All tickets are defined as a donation box type, with a minimum defined - you control how much you support us.

 Open the registration page at [https://ti.to/european-ruby-konferenz/2024](https://ti.to/european-ruby-konferenz/2024)